Stallwan/Stallwan/README.md

-Hi, I'm  [Stallwan](https://stallwan.github.io), an enthusiastic apprentice developer.
-I program in Python and Rust.
+Hi, I'm Stallwan, an enthusiastic apprentice developer.
+I use open-source tools (linux, vim, ...) and I program in Rust and Python.
+At the moment I'm:

-- I'm currently worked on [wafl](https://github.com/b4-b4/wafl);
+- learn the Rust language;
+- study how virtual machines work;
-- I learn Rust;
+- learn how to use StumpWM and GNU Emacs.

-- I practice with Emacs.
+I particularly like:
+- the development of programming languages and kernel;
+- the Lisp programming language;
+- easter-eggs;
+- Lego;
+- Minecraft;
+- pinball;
-- I study the functional paradigm and lambda functions;
+- the great and venerable Richard Stallman.